 Walk with them, feed them, and watch them play in the water.
 Learn the elephants’ stories and what the sanctuary is doing to give them a happy home.

 Culture Trip has provided a list of all the places you can see elephants in an ethical manner.

-18- Stroll the Wooden Walkways at Plitvice Lakes in Croatia
+18- Walk the Wooden Walkways at Plitvice Lakes

 Birds eye view of Velike Kaskade Waterfall at Plitvice Lakes National Park